 In addition, you can use one of our statewide lists below to find the name, address and phone number of the registrant/licensee and the home or facility, the licensed capacity, and the status and effective dates of the registration/license.

-If you need additional documentation concerning a licensed adult foster care facility, child care centers and homes, camps, or child welfare facilities, include the following information in your FOIA request:
+If you need additional documentation concerning a licensed child welfare facility, include the following information in your FOIA request:

 You may request specific document(s) from the file or you may request the entire file.
 The type of documents most generally requested include the licensing study report, which summarizes the findings of our licensing inspection, and special investigation reports, which summarize the nature of a complaint, our investigation methods and findings, and our recommendations.
 You may request: